cifpfbmoll/dao-pattern-MateoGarciaG/README.md

-# Rest-Json-Active-Record Project
+# Rest-Json-DAO-Pattern Project

 ## Getting Started
-Wellcome to my Project with Rest-Json API with Active Record Pattern with the Quarkus FrameWork related to Java.
-This project is where I put the things that I've been learning about the tutorials of Quarkus related to creation of a API in Quarkus using Active Record Pattern.
+Wellcome to my Project with Rest-Json API with DAO Pattern with the Quarkus FrameWork related to Java.
+This project is where I put the things that I've been learning about the tutorials of Quarkus related to creation of a API in Quarkus using DAO Pattern.
 This API is about students data.

 ## Guides that I Followed: